morningred88/AWS/CloudWatch_CloudTrail_notes.md

 Create custom rules and add them to AWS Config. **Associate each custom rule with an AWS Lambda function**, which contains the logic that evaluates whether your AWS resources comply with the rule.

+### Setup remediation action for noncompliant resources

+Resources menu> Select noncompliant resources> Rule applied > Select a rule that the compliance status is noncompliant> click Action> Select **manage remediation**:

+* **Automatic remediation**: The remediation action gets triggered automatically when the recources in scope become noncompliant.
+* **Manual remediation**: You need to define a remediation action, either choose SSM automation document or create your own.